 Why ERP master data management is important

-- Reduced errors and redundancies: Master data is the backbone of your enterprise resource planning (ERP) system.
+- Reduced errors and redundancies: Master data in ERP plays the role of backbone for this software system.
 When it’s not well managed, you’re likely to run into errors and redundancies that can cause a host of problems, from decreased productivity to financial losses.

 - Greater efficiency: Master data management can help you automate manual tasks and streamline workflows.
 This can free employees to focus on more productive tasks and help you save time and money.